DanielTitkov/proxy-parser-api/README.md

 ## Setting up

+Defore building you may need to remane *.env.dist* to *.env* and replace sample values in it (database password etc.) with real values.

 In order to run the service docker and docker-compose are required.
 To run the service with docker-compose:
 ```bash